burger

 • It is activated in the SMTP settings of your application.

-• Check "use the same parameters as the incoming server" or, depending on the software/email clients, enter a username (= full & complete email address) and its password.
+• Check "use the same parameters as the incoming server" or, depending on the software/email clients, enter a username (= full & complete email address) and the generated password.

-Refer to this other guide if you are looking for information about other compatible mail ports and protocols.
+Refer to this other guide if you are looking for information about other compatible messaging ports and protocols (SSL / TLS for example).

-It is not necessary to contact Infomaniak Support if your email address works well outside the application.
+There is no need to contact Infomaniak Support if your email address works well outside of the application.
+The most common error concerns the use of an incorrect password.
+The troubleshooting guides help you resolve any potential issues:

 • Refer to the solutions given in this other guide regarding email in general